 1. Hardware configuration

 Figure 1 shows the hardware configuration.
 When CPU is performing instructions, CPU accesses memory devices and peripherals.
 When you are programming, CPU is separated from bus lines by a Direct Memory Access (DMA) circuits and switches and LEDs on the panel are connected to memory devices directly.
+The schematic is shown in the attachment file PERSEUS-3_schematic_1.pdf.

 I chose the Motorola’s MC6802 as the CPU for this computer because I had machine language development experience with this CPU in 1980 and the ease of making DMA circuits.
 The MC6802 has the same instructions as the popular MC6800, but in the halt state, the address bus does not go to high impedance and remains outputting the next executable address.
 This is inconvenient for normal DMA circuit design, but it is suitable for displaying the running address on LEDs.